-Celox blood clotting agents work on casualties using blood thinners (anticoagulants) and anti-platelet therapy such as aspirin.
+Celox granules work even where there is Heparin or Warfarin (Coumadin) in the blood.
 An increasing number of people are on anticoagulants, presenting an extra challenge if they are injured.
 Celox has been tested and shown to clot heparinized blood*.
 Further laboratory tests on blood containing heparin or warfarin have been published 1,2,3.
 Published results use Celox in patients with severe coagulation problems4.
 These are cases of bleeding after complex surgery where other hemostatic agents had failed to control the problem.

 “Celox simply clots the blood once it comes directly into contact with it, thus not setting off the normal clotting cascade.
 Since chitosan works independently from the physiological clotting mechanisms, it has also been proved to work in the presence of common anti-coagulants such as warfarin as well as in the presence of heparin”